-Anxiety disorder impacts an estimated 30% of American adults at some point in their life.
+Anxiety disorders impacts an estimated 30% of American adults at some point in their life.
 When thinking about anxiety, many people picture panic attacks with a racing heart and heavy breathing.
 But anxiety can come in subtler forms.
-Many people with anxiety often don’t seek treatment because they don’t realize they have it.
-Here are some signs of anxiety that most people don’t realize.
+Many people with anxiety often don’t seek treatment because they don’t realize they have real mental health disorder.
+Here are some signs of anxiety that most people don’t recognize.

-This is almost a sign of ADD, but anxiety often manifests itself as “business”.
-You may feel like you have a lot to get done but at the end of a busy day have very little to show.
-Poor time management, low productively, and difficulty prioritizing tasks is a sign of anxiety.
+People suffering from Generalized Anxiety Disorder (GAD), may seem constantly busy and feel overwhelmed, regardless of changes in work load.
+You may feel like you have a lot to get done but, at the end of a busy day, have very little to show.
+Poor time management, low productively, and difficulty prioritizing tasks can all be signs of anxiety.

 The world can be hard, but “catastrophizing” is a term used for thinking obsessively that something is worse than it really is.
-Being plagued with thoughts about how bad things are is a sign of anxiety.
-Thoughts like “what’s the point”, “nothing matters”, “I can’t do this” are warnings, especially if they come often.
+Being plagued with thoughts about how bad things are is a classic sign of anxiety.
+Thoughts like “what’s the point”, “nothing matters”, or “I can’t do this” are clear warning signs of an anxiety disorder, especially if they come often.

 If you’ve been feeling jumpy that may be a sign of anxiety.
-People with anxiety have a heightened startled response.
-People with anxiety are more wrapped up in their thoughts and are less likely to notice the slight stimulations around them.
+People with anxiety often have a heightened “fight-or-flight” response threshold.
+People with anxiety are also more likely to be wrapped up in their thoughts and are less likely to notice the external events around them.
 This means they’re more likely to be started.

 An upset stomach can come from a number of things such as food poisoning, stomach flu, overeating, or IBS.
 But if your doctors cannot explain what’s causing your stomach issue it may be mental.
 Studies have linked gastrointestinal upset to anxiety.
+When your body is in a prolonged state of survival mode due to chronic fear and stress, normal bodily routines like digestion are interrupted.
 Anxiety can also make it harder for your body to recover from illness.